erikrosen01/SSL-using-PaCMAP/README.md

 #### Other supervised algorithms
 Since PaCMAP is an algorithm whose goal is to preserve local structure and does some clustering it would be interesting to try whether other, simpler algorithms can be used in the supervised part of training and classification (instead of net3).
 It would be interesting to see how well KNNs or decision trees would perform.

+#### Combining with other SSL techniques
+It would be very interesting to combine this with other techniques such as pseudo-labeling and consistency regularization.
+Psuedo-labeling can, if successful, increase the labeled data-set which should increase performance.
+Consistency regularization encourage the network to make similar predictions for data-points which are similar to each other.
+This should help increase performance, especially if PaCMAP does "great" clustering in it's dimensionality reduction.

 ### Limitations